xiangsgao/Chain_Encryption/README.md

 # Java version instruction

 Java version is finished.
 Download the chain_encryption.jar in java version folder and make it executable to run the application.
+Alternatively, download it from my github releases.
 Make sure java runtime enviorment from the oracle website is installed beforehand.
 I am not packaging the jar into a windows .exe executable because it defeats the whole purpose of cross platform language like java.
 You will need to know how to run a jar on your own.

 Latest jar is thoughly tested on both windows and linux.
 Mac OS is not yet tested.